-Yes!
-A complete same day report will be available both to you and your family veterinarian following the evaluation.
+A complete same day report will be available your family veterinarian following the evaluation.
 The report can be provided to each owner upon request.
 All of ultrasound studies are stored in the cloud and can be easily shared to you via a link at any time.

 There are many forms of heart disease diagnosed in animals.
 Please visit our disease information page to explore the diseases encountered in more detail.